 Because children’s bodies are so different from adult bodies, it’s important to thoroughly test the COVID-19 vaccines on them as well.
 Children’s immune systems respond differently so we won’t know the safety and efficacy of an adult vaccine until we do trials in children.

 The American Academy of Pediatrics (AAP) is urging federal agencies to support timely, but safe, development of COVID-19 vaccines for children, to help understand any potential unique immune responses and/or safety concerns in children.

-Currently, most of the phase 3 clinical trials underway in the United States are only open to people 18 and older, so additional trials need to occur.
-Only Pfizer has started a new trial that is open to children 12 years and older.
-You can expect initial testing to occur in teenagers and once the safety of the vaccine is established in older children, testing will move to younger age groups.
+You can expect initial testing to occur in teenagers and once the safety of a vaccine is established in older children, testing will move to younger age groups.
 Much like the trials performed in adults, these will take months and the data will have to be analyzed.

 Can I stop wearing a mask when vaccine distribution starts?

 No. You should not stop wearing a mask, especially since coronavirus infection levels are currently rising all over the world.
-Even when the vaccine becomes widely available, many experts say that safety measures like social distancing, handwashing and mask wearing will still be necessary until the threat has subsided.
+Even when the vaccines become widely available, many experts say that safety measures like social distancing, handwashing and mask wearing will still be necessary until the threat has subsided.